aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/aws-services/index.md

      The Region where the service resides is referred to as “Source Region”, while the Region where the Centralized Logging with OpenSearch console is deployed as “Logging Region”.

-For Amazon CloudTrail, you can create a new trail which send logs into a S3 bucket in the Logging Region, and you can find the CloudTrail in the list.
+For AWS CloudTrail, you can create a new trail which send logs into a S3 bucket in the Logging Region, and you can find the CloudTrail in the list.
 To learn how to create a new trail, please refer to [Creating a trail][cloudtrail].

 For other services with logs located in S3 buckets, you can manually transfer logs (for example, using S3 Cross-Region Replication feature) to the Logging Region S3 bucket.